-I have read about police officers saying it is illegal for a suspect or witness to record their contact with police, or for a bystander to record a police contact with others.
-I was threatened with jail myself when I attempted to do this a few years ago.
-I have seen in police reports that officers confiscate telephones used to record, or to throw them or destroy them.
+I have read about police officers saying it is illegal for a suspect or witness to record their contact with police, or for a bystander to record police contact with others.
+I have threatened with jail myself when I attempted to do this a few years ago.
+I have seen in police reports that officers confiscate telephones used to record, throw them or destroy them.
 This is illegal.
-In the state of Colorado, you are allowed to record any incident involving a police officer.
+In the state of Colorado, you are allowed to record an incident involving a police officer.
 Colorado Revised Statutes §16-3-311 is the law specifically allowing this.
 It is reproduced in full below.

 Remember to be polite, not to incriminate yourself, and to assert your rights not to talk, to have an attorney, and not to be searched without a warrant.
 Then, do not answer any questions other than identifying information.

 If it’s a DUI, refuse all Roadside tests “because your lawyer told you Roadsides are BS.”
 Once arrested for DUI, choose a blood test for accuracy, and only refuse if you are certain to have a very high number.
 See my website for more information.

 Do not argue with police about what is legal or not.
 It serves no purpose.
 The place to discuss the legality of any police action is in Court with a lawyer, not on the street alone with a police officer that can use his authority to make your life difficult.
 Just wait, the joy will be much better when we win.

 BTW – recording a conversation you are not a part of, meaning you are not present for and/or the speakers cannot see you know you could hear them, is the crime of eavesdropping.
 You can record any conversation you are a participant in, or that the participants would believe you could hear (think – a conversation at the next table at a restaurant or bar).